 Dundee City Council and its partners are moving ahead with designs for the Broughty Ferry Flood Protection Scheme.

-As part of this, we are developing proposals for how the coastal path can be improved, not only from the Grassy Beach to the Castle stretch alongside the flood defence works, but also from the Castle to Balmossie Rail Station/ Dighty Burn.
+As part of this, Dundee City and Angus Councils are working together to develop proposals for how the coastal route can be improved, not only from the Grassy Beach to Broughty Ferry Castle stretch alongside the flood defence works, but also from the Castle to Monifieth.
 We want to create a continuous, off-road walking and cycling route that can be enjoyed by people making longer-distance journeys on the National Cycle Network 1 and many more for local shorter walks and rides.

-We are preparing proposals to improve the route but also want to hear from local people about other improvements that they would like to see made, in particular how to improve links between the residential areas and town centre in Broughty Ferry and the beachfront, to enable more people to make use of the improved route.
+We are preparing proposals to improve the route and also the links between the residential areas and town centres in Broughty Ferry and Monifieth and the beachfront, to enable more people to make use of the improved route.

-We intend to develop a package of measures by mid-May to submit as a request for funding to Sustrans’ Places for Everyone programme.
+We intend to develop a package of measures by mid-2020 to submit as a request for funding to Sustrans’ Places for Everone programme.

 We need your input

-If you live, work, do business or travel in and around Broughty Ferry, please get involved.
-We want to hear your views on how to improve connections to the coastal path, and to make it easier to walk and cycle around the area more generally.
+If you live, work, do business or travel in and around Broughty Ferry or Monifieth, please get involved.
+We want to hear your views on our draft proposals for how to improve the coastal path and connections to it.
 Visit the Get Involved page to give us your feedback.